Core Risk Management Activities

 Careful selection and execution of investment transactions

-- Risk return ratios of separate investments are carefully analyzed.
+- Risk return ratios and sustainability issues of separate investments opportunities are carefully analysed.

 - Transactions are executed effectively.